xiyuanyang-code/uv-slow/README.md

 These tools create project-specific virtual environments, effectively solving the problem of "dependency hell" that often plagues Python version management.

-However, for existing codebases that don't use Poetry or uv, or for developers who prefer to manage environments with system-level tools like **Conda**, the dependency hell problem remains difficult to solve.
-A significant reason for this is that developers often don't properly maintain their `requirements.txt` files.
+However, for **existing codebases that don't use Poetry or uv**, or for **developers who prefer to manage environments with system-level tools** like **Conda**, the dependency hell problem remains difficult to solve.

+A significant reason for this is that **developers often don't properly maintain their `requirements.txt` files**.
 A tiny difference between server-side and local dependencies can lead to the entire system failing to function correctly.

+The fact that your local environment runs smoothly doesn't mean your project dependencies are clean.
+We often run into situations where a `requirements.txt` file exported via `pip freeze` from the local environment contains a large number of redundant packages that the project doesn't actually need.
+This not only makes installation on a new environment take longer but also has the potential to introduce unnecessary dependency conflicts.
+Therefore, generating a **minimalist, core** `requirements.txt` file is crucial.
+It ensures the reproducibility of your project environment, boosts deployment efficiency, and reduces potential dependency issues.

 This is where `uv-slow` comes in.
 It was created to solve the problem of automatically generating a **clear, accurate, and reproducible** `requirements.txt` file, particularly for developers using system-level virtual environments like Conda.
 It aims to ensure that the dependencies required for your project are precisely documented, making it easy to replicate the exact same environment anywhere.